cksnsoft/PS/README.md

 ## About
-PSCJCP: Problem Solving with C, Java, Cpp, Python
+PS: Problem Solving with C/Cpp, Java, Python, etc

 I only post the raw source code!